wout/svg.onchain.js/README.md

 # svg.onchain.js
-A micro JS library (~0.4KB) for manipulating and animating SVG.
+A micro JS library (404 bytes) for manipulating and animating SVG.

 This library is intended for use in environments where the available storage space is very limited; like blockchains for example.
 Everything is stripped down